em-i-lia/em-i-lia/README.md

 ## About Me

 - 🌿 Currently working on a Green AI project
-- 🌺 Interested in sustainability, renewable energy, waste management, recycling, and tackling misinformation.
+- 🌺 Interested in sustainability, renewable energy, waste management, recycling, and cybersecurity.
 - ✨ Only up from here